-If this switch is unchecked (the default setting) the modifier assumes that the numeric values for particle radius and speed are in centimeters and converts them into meters for use in the calculation of drag.
+If this switch is unchecked (the default setting) the modifier assumes that the numeric values for particle radius and speed are in centimetres and converts them into meters for use in the calculation of drag.
 It does this regardless of the actual scene units.
 This ensures that the behaviour of the simulation is the same no matter what units are chosen.

-In reality, a sphere with a radius of two feet moving through a fluid will behave very differently to one with a radius of two millimeters (larger objects are more affected by drag).
+In reality, a sphere with a radius of two feet moving through a fluid will behave very differently to one with a radius of two millimetres (larger objects are more affected by drag).
 If you really need to use the actual scene units, check this switch, which will convert the radius and speed in whatever units are used into meters - but the resulting effect may be radically different!

 How to use the Drag modifier